Notes

 Finally, the gang emerge through a final duodenal tube of mucous into the hyphal heart-chamber.

 A huge-yet-cramped space, choked sticky floor to gilled ceiling with fleshlike, glaucus fruits, crooked and sprouting with crotches and limbs.
 Veins trace through them, red and blue.
 Touching these man-sized growths is unavoidable if one is to move deeper.
-They are either warm as living flesh, or clammy as death.
+Either warm as living flesh or clammy as death.

 Looming over the thicket is a throbbing, yellow heart of mycelium, slick with gooey emesis.